-The HP ENVY Photo 7155 is a decent family printer for printing photos.
-It has good color accuracy and photos look vibrant, but it takes quite a bit of time to print them and the single color cartridge runs out pretty quickly, so it can be very expensive if you print a lot.
-It doesn't perform all that well when it comes to black only and color documents, as the printing speed is also very slow and neither cartridge yields a lot of pages.
-The scanner lacks an Automatic Document Feeder, which can be problematic for offices that need to process long double-sided documents.
-On the bright side, it has great connectivity options and there are high-yield cartridges available if you often print in large numbers.
+The HP ENVY Photo 7155 is a decent choice for families and printing photos.
+It has excellent color accuracy and photos look vibrant, but the single color cartridge runs out pretty quickly, so it can become quite expensive if you print a lot.
+It doesn't perform all that well when it comes to black only and color documents, as it yields very few pages and the printing speed is fairly slow.
+Also, the scanner lacks an automatic document feeder and doesn't support duplex scanning, which can be problematic for offices needing to process many pages or double-sided documents.
+On the bright side, it has great connectivity options, and there are high-yield cartridges available if you often print in large numbers.

-The ENVY Photo 7155 is a bad printer for home or small offices.
+The HP ENVY Photo 7155 is a bad printer for home or small offices.
 It performs rather poorly for printing black or color documents, as it has a slow printing speed and low page yield, so the ink needs to be replaced regularly.
-The scanner doesn't have an Automatic Document Feeder and it can't perform duplex scanning, making it difficult and time-consuming to scan long double-sided documents.
+The scanner doesn't have an automatic document feeder, and it can't perform duplex scanning, making it difficult and time-consuming to scan long double-sided documents.

-The ENVY 7155 is a compact printer that's very similar to the HP ENVY Photo 7855, except that it's shorter due to the lack of an Automatic Document Feeder.
+The HP ENVY Photo 7155 is a compact printer that's very similar to the HP ENVY Photo 7855, except that it's shorter due to the lack of an automatic document feeder.

-The 7155's display console is sub-par.
+The HP 7155's display console is sub-par.
 Although the menu is easy to navigate, the display itself isn't that great.
-The viewing angles are poor and it can't tilt or swivel for better visibility.
+The viewing angles are poor, and it can't tilt or swivel for better visibility.
 Pressing on one of the icons on the top bar only brings down another menu, so you have to press the appropriate icon a second time to access the actual settings menu.
 Also, accessing the settings menu can feel laggy and unresponsive at times.
-If you are looking for a printer with a better display screen, check out the HP ENVY Photo 6255.
-Both printers are very similar but the 6255 has an easier to navigate display screen.
+If you're looking for a printer with a better display screen, check out the HP ENVY Photo 6255.
+Both printers are very similar, but the 6255 has an easier-to-navigate display screen.

-The ENVY Photo 7155 has a bad cartridge system.
+The HP ENVY Photo 7155 has a bad cartridge system.
 It doesn't have any photo ink cartridges despite being a printer that's intended for printing photos, and it only has one color cartridge.
 Both black and color page yields are low, so the cartridges need to be replaced quite often.
-Furthermore, the printer continues to print blank pages even when it's completely out of ink.
-On the bright side, there are high yield cartridges available and you can also subscribe to HP's Instant Ink service.
-The printer accepts third party cartridges, although using them may void the warranty.
+Also, the printer continues to print blank pages even when it's completely out of ink.
+On the bright side, there are high-yield cartridges available, and you can also subscribe to HP's Instant Ink service.
+The printer accepts third-party cartridges, although using them may void the warranty.

 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.

-The ENVY 7155 has good color accuracy, although there are still some inaccuracies with most colors, with dark greens and dark blues being the worse.
+The HP ENVY 7155 has excellent color accuracy, although there are still some inaccuracies for most colors, with dark greens and dark blues being the worse.
 This should be fine if you're printing casually, but may not be good enough for professionals who need accurate color reproduction.

-The ENVY 7155 has very decent photo printing quality.
+The HP ENVY 7155 has very decent photo printing quality.
 The color temperature seems to be on the warm side as there's a slight reddish tone to all the images.
-Yellows appear vibrant and the colors are well-defined, but there's some banding in the grayscale.
+Yellows appear vibrant, and the colors are well-defined, but there's some banding in the grayscale.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.

-The ENVY 7155 supports most common paper sizes up to the standard legal size.
-The main input tray has sliders to accommodate different width, but not for length, which can lead to interruptions during print jobs, as the printer may be unable to grab the sheets of paper.
+The HP ENVY 7155 supports most common paper sizes up to the standard legal size.
+The main input tray has sliders to accommodate different widths, but not lengths.
+This can lead to interruptions during print jobs, as the printer may be unable to grab the sheets of paper.
 Also, the input tray is only long enough for letter-size paper and there's no extension, so legal-size paper ends up hanging off the edge of the input tray.

-The ENVY 7155 has great connectivity options.
-The printer has an SD card reader; it's located on the front left side of the printer and there's a round cover protecting the port, as you can see in this photo.
-It's rather unfortunate that it doesn't have an ethernet port, and while there's mention of Bluetooth support, it can only be used to set up the printer, not to perform any print jobs.
+The HP ENVY 7155 has great connectivity options.
+The printer has an SD card reader; it's located on the front left side of the printer, and there's a round cover protecting the port, as you can see in this photo.
+It doesn't have an ethernet port, and while there's mention of Bluetooth support, it can only be used to set up the printer, not to perform any print jobs.

 The HP Smart mobile app is decent.
-It lets you print photos and documents directly from the app, and you can also quickly scan documents using your smartphone's camera, albeit at a maximum resolution of 300dpi.
-Additionally, you can send mobile faxes from the app and manage your ink subscription if you're subscribed to HP's ink delivery service.
+It lets you print photos and documents directly from the app, and you can also quickly scan documents using your smartphone's camera, though only at a maximum resolution of 300 DPI.
+Also, you can send mobile faxes from the app and manage your ink subscription if you're subscribed to HP's ink delivery service.

 The HP ENVY Photo 7155 and the HP ENVY Photo 6255 are two very similar color printers.
-Both printers don't perform all that well when it comes to black only documents.
-Their printing speeds are very slow, and neither cartridges yield a lot of pages.
+Both printers don't perform all that well when it comes to black-only documents.
+Their printing speeds are very slow, and neither yields a lot of pages.
 However, the 7155 has a slightly better color accuracy and photo printing quality.
 The biggest plus for the 7155, is that it supports external storage like an SD card or USB thumb drive.